 Central registries (also referred to as domain name registries) are responsible for maintaining a database of all domain registrations under one TLD.
 For example, .com is under a registry called Verisign.
 These registries will also hold the Whois records and DNS for those TLDs.
 One registry will often support multiple TLDs (such as Verisign managing .com, .net and more).

 This is the user who purchased the domain.
 The registrant never ‘owns’ the domain, it is just registered to that user.
-To register a domain, visit our domain search page.
+To become a registrant and register a domain, visit our domain search page.

 Domain Renewal Period: Countdown Begins!

 One year has passed!
-If you (the registrant) have not setup your domain for auto-renewal, the domain will be expired.
+If you (the registrant) have not set up your domain for auto-renewal, the domain will be expired.
 Your domain’s email and website will not function outside the domain ownership period and will be unavailable.
-Don’t panic, there is still time fix this!
-If you want to avoid this hassle, setup auto-renew on your ‘My Domains’ account page.
+Don’t panic, there is still time to fix this!
+If you want to avoid this hassle, renew on your ‘My Domains’ account page.
 Users who are unsure about how long they want to keep their domain may prefer auto-renewal off.
 All registrars will notify the registrant well before this phase begins.

 Renewal Grace Period

-Throughout the renewal grace period, the domain will be placed in the domain aftermarket on the Dynadot platform.
-Various registrars have different policies on when the domain enters their aftermarket, so this may vary (and many registrars don’t have an aftermarket).
-At Dynadot, other users are able to place backorders on these soon-to-fully-expire domains.
-If the domain is renewed and a backorder is in place, all users with a backorder will be fully refunded.
-The domain will be immediately added back into the registrants account that made the renewal.
+During the renewal grace period, the domain may be placed on a domain aftermarket.
+Various registrars have different policies on when the domain enters their aftermarket, so this may vary (and many registrars don’t even have an aftermarket).
+At Dynadot, other users can place backorders on these soon-to-fully-expire domains.

 Domain Redemption Period